AJChapman/acthpa-website/site/index.md

 ---
-title: "Home"
+title: Home
 ---
 The ACT Hang gliding and Paragliding Association (ACTHPA) is the club for all hang gliders, paragliders and their motorised forms in the region.
 The region is excellent for carbon-free flying and there are some great areas for motorised flight as well.
 We have many excellent sites, local paragliding instructors and an active pilot community.
 We maintain a number of launch sites, and wind talkers in the local area to help in deciding when and where to fly.

-Club meetings are held on the first Tuesday of each month at [the Canberra Labor Club](http://www.laborclub.com.au) in Weston Creek starting at 7.30 pm.
+Club meetings are held on the first Tuesday of each month (except December and January) at [the Canberra Labor Club](http://www.laborclub.com.au) in Weston Creek starting at 7.30 pm.
 At the meetings we talk about flying and put members in contact with each other.
 We have a strong social scene.